 Your assets and finances must be protected.
 Our highly skilled divorce lawyers understand how to resolve complex issues, particularly when it comes to costly divorce proceedings, the divisions of marital property and difficult custody matters.
 Bobila Walker Law is experienced in handling all aspects of family law including, but not limited to:

 The issues above are serious matters.
 To ensure that you rights and finances are protected, we ask you to contact us at 416-847-1859 or via e-mail at firstname.lastname@example.org

 The team of Bobila Walker Law assists clients in all aspects of divorce, such as child custody and support, spousal maintenance, and property division, with the goal of helping clients resolve potentially contentious issues.

-As Toronto family law lawyers, we thoroughly understand Ontario divorce laws and how they apply in different divorce circumstances.
+As Toronto and Richmond Hill family law and divorce lawyers, we thoroughly understand Ontario divorce laws and how they apply in different divorce circumstances.
 A contested divorce can easily last up to two years or longer, using up your finances through legal fees and experts, increasing tension between the parties and making the relationship with your children difficult.

 At Bobila Walker Law we try to resolve these issues in a timely manner so that all parties can move on.